mradambeck/scripts/README.md

 # Scripts

 Just some scripts I run.
-Checkout the cron-file.txt to see when the recurring ones are run.
+Checkout the cron-file.txt to see what the recurring schedule is for some of these.